harakiriboy/Akvelon-TaskManager/README.md

 You can use app by going to the link: `http://localhost/api/Projects`<br>
 To use sorting or filtering type: `http://localhost/api/Projects/getSortedProjects?orderBy=priority` or `http://localhost/api/Projects/getProjectsByName?projectName=someName`<br>
 And the same procedures for Tasks endpoint<br><br>
-You can sort Projects by priority, in the reverse order "priorityDesc", startDate, completionDate, by status/statusDesc<br>
+You can sort Projects by priority, in the reverse order "priorityDesc", startDate, completionDate, by status/statusDesc.<br>
-For the Tasks, you can use status/statusDesc and priority/priorityDesc
+For the Tasks, you can use status/statusDesc and priority/priorityDesc.

+## Program class pipeline description